dotnet/designs/accepted/2024/net-standard-recommendation.md

 ## Q & A

+## What is the downside of targeting .NET Standard 1.x?

+There is a major difference in how tooling works for .NET Standard 1.x vs 2.x:

+* .NET Standard 1.x was based on packages, that is, if you target .NET Standard 1.x you end up referencing about ~70-100 packages (depending on whether you also target a specific runtime identifier).
+Those are also persisted in the resulting NuGet package which causes consumers having to restore them as well.

+* .NET Standard 2.x doesn't use packages; the resulting NuGet package doesn't depend on any packages, just like targeting specific frameworks generally doesn't.

+In principle we could change the way tooling works for .NET Standard 1.x but we don't really see the value for two reasons:

+1. The additional platforms that .NET Standard 1.x reaches are mostly out of
+   support.

+2. [.NET Standard itself is no longer updated][net-standard-future].
+We believe the new OS-specific frameworks starting with .NET 5 are a much easier and better model therefore supersede .NET Standard.

+If you target .NET Standard 1.x you're limiting yourself to a subset of .NET Framework 4.5, which shipped about 12 years ago.
+A lot of innovation has happened since then that you're missing out on.
+If you need to support older frameworks that Microsoft doesn't support, this might be an intentional choice in which case suppressing the warning makes total sense.

+However, we believe the vast majority of people don't have such a requirement and would be better off targeting .NET Standard 2.0 or .NET 5+ instead.

+## Should I drop .NET Standard altogether?

+If you need to produce a NuGet package that works on .NET Framework as well as modern .NET flavors then using .NET Standard 2.0 is still the best solution for you -- and your consumers.

+If you drop .NET Standard and instead just multi-target for .NET Framework and .NET 5+, you force your consumers to do the same, which is generally not necessary and thus very much undesirable.

+However, if you don't have to support .NET Framework then you're likely better off just targeting .NET 5+.

 ### Didn't you promise that .NET Standard is supported forever?

 We promised that future .NET implementations will continue to support